Do You Know Your Blackhawks Trivia?

 Did you know more than you thought?
 Are you more of a fan that you even realized?
 Regardless, we hope you had some fun and learned a few things along the way.

 This is just one installment of Original Six trivia.
-Click here to check out the Canadiens, Rangers, and Maple Leafs.
+Be sure to check out the Rangers, Maple Leafs, Canadiens, Bruins and Red Wings versions as well.